How to Achieve a Perfect Guitar Pedal Order

 The EQ pedal helps you shape your tone before it hits your amp.
 An amp in a box pedal also does the same thing.
 A boost pedal on the other hand helps raise the output of the preceding pedals to remove the risk of “tone suck”.

 Tone suck happens when your signal strength dips because you either lack enough power or your signal degrades from going through so many pedals.
-The three mentioned above, alone or altogether will ensure that doesn’t happen.
+The three mentioned above, alone or altogether will ensure that doesn’t happen, and help achieve a perfect guitar pedal order.

 In the market for an EQ pedal?
 Try these: